AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 ![coagulant](/image/coagulant.png)

-    Figure 2： Coagulants function as neutralizer and destabilizer
+    Figure 2： Coagulants Function as Neutralizer and Destabilizer

 PACl is used commonly in research because of its compatibility  with a majority of NOMs, low sensitivity to temperature and low residual metal-ion concentration.
 PACl is significantly more efficient than other chemicals in HA removal [(Sudoh et. al., 2015)](https://www.sciencedirect.com/science/article/pii/S2213343715000871).
 Projects prefer using PACl also because of its low cost and high availability in both solid and liquid form [(Bratby,2006)](https://www.sciencedirect.com/science/refhub/S0045-6535(17)31538-2/sref15).